mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

             * hunspell

 ## fuzzy
-* the Levenshtein distance between two words is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other
+* Levenshtein distance between two words - minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other

-* vs ngrams
-    * After introducing typo’s , document containing “shoiab” will not be found because the search term doesn’t matches any indexed token.
+* Damerau-Levenshtein distance formula is a modification of the classic Levenshtein distance formula, altering it by adding transposition as a valid operation.
+    * utility of transpositions
+        * compare 'aex' and 'axe'
+        * Levenshtein distance: two edits away
+        * Damerau-Levenshtein: one edit away
+        * Levenshtein: 'aex' is as far from 'axe' as 'faxes'
+            * Damerau-Levenshtein makes greater intuitive sense in most cases
+* edit distance is the number of one-character changes needed to turn one term into another
+    * changing a character (box → fox)
+    * removing a character (black → lack)
+    * inserting a character (sic → sick)
+    * transposing two adjacent characters (act → cat)
+* example for Levenshtein
+    * doc1: "i will marry you because I love you"
+    * doc2: "i will live with harry"
+    * doc3: "i'm sorry for your loss"
-    * Solution: Using fuzziness
+    * distances
+        * Levenshtein('harry', 'marry') = 1 in doc1
+        * Levenshtein('harry', 'harry') = 0 in doc2
+        * Levenshtein('harry', 'sorry') = 2 in doc2
+* some typos cannot be solves with n-grams
 * fuzzy-query
-    * Returns documents that contain terms similar to the search term, as measured by a Levenshtein edit distance
+    * returns documents that contain terms similar to the search term, as measured by a Levenshtein edit distance
-    * An edit distance is the number of one-character changes needed to turn one term into another
-        * Changing a character (box → fox)
-        * Removing a character (black → lack)
-        * Inserting a character (sic → sick)
-        * Transposing two adjacent characters (act → cat)
     * fuzzy query creates a set of all possible variations, or expansions, of the search term within a specified edit distance
-        * fuzzy query: The elasticsearch fuzzy query type should generally be avoided.
-Acts much like a term query.
-        Does not analyze the query text first
+    * does not analyze the query text first
         * The query then returns exact matches for each expansion
     * parameters
         * value